pkrishen/Data-Job-Analysis/README.md

 If a clean copy of the data is preferred, delete the JobData.db file and run the Initialize_SQLite_Database.py file to generate empty tables.

+To modify or review data analysis, use the Job_Data_Analysis.ipynb file.
+Ensure the kernel selected is the same as the conda enviornment created earlier.

 ## Other